MGP Ingredients, Inc. (NASDAQ:MGPI) Director Karen Seaberg Sells 3,000 Shares

 - On Wednesday, November 10th, Karen Seaberg sold 4,000 shares of MGP Ingredients stock.
 The stock was sold at an average price of $68.47, for a total value of $273,880.00.

-The business also recently disclosed a quarterly dividend, which was paid on Friday, December 3rd.
-Shareholders of record on Friday, November 19th were issued a $0.12 dividend.
+The company also recently disclosed a quarterly dividend, which was paid on Friday, December 3rd.
+Investors of record on Friday, November 19th were paid a dividend of $0.12 per share.
+This represents a $0.48 annualized dividend and a yield of 0.57%.
 The ex-dividend date was Thursday, November 18th.
-This represents a $0.48 annualized dividend and a yield of 0.57%.
 MGP Ingredients’s dividend payout ratio (DPR) is presently 13.41%.

+Institutional investors and hedge funds have recently made changes to their positions in the stock.
+Gradient Investments LLC bought a new position in MGP Ingredients during the fourth quarter worth $27,000.
+Harel Insurance Investments & Financial Services Ltd. bought a new position in MGP Ingredients during the third quarter worth $28,000.
+Marshall Wace North America L.P. bought a new position in MGP Ingredients during the first quarter worth $37,000.
+O Shaughnessy Asset Management LLC acquired a new stake in MGP Ingredients in the second quarter worth $45,000.
+Finally, Trust Co of Kansas acquired a new stake in MGP Ingredients in the second quarter worth $210,000.
+Hedge funds and other institutional investors own 75.21% of the company’s stock.

-Several equities research analysts have issued reports on MGPI shares.
-Truist upgraded MGP Ingredients from a “hold” rating to a “buy” rating and increased their target price for the stock from $80.00 to $100.00 in a research report on Monday, November 29th.
-Truist Securities upgraded MGP Ingredients from a “hold” rating to a “buy” rating and increased their price objective for the stock from $80.00 to $100.00 in a research report on Monday, November 29th.
-Finally, Zacks Investment Research cut MGP Ingredients from a “strong-buy” rating to a “hold” rating in a research note on Wednesday, January 5th.
+Several equities analysts have recently commented on MGPI shares.
+Zacks Investment Research cut MGP Ingredients from a “strong-buy” rating to a “hold” rating in a research note on Wednesday, January 5th.
+Truist Securities upgraded MGP Ingredients from a “hold” rating to a “buy” rating and increased their target price for the company from $80.00 to $100.00 in a research note on Monday, November 29th.
+Finally, Truist upgraded MGP Ingredients from a “hold” rating to a “buy” rating and increased their target price for the company from $80.00 to $100.00 in a research note on Monday, November 29th.
 Two research analysts have rated the stock with a hold rating and two have given a buy rating to the company.
-According to MarketBeat, the company presently has an average rating of “Buy” and an average target price of $85.25.
+According to MarketBeat, the company presently has a consensus rating of “Buy” and a consensus target price of $85.25.

-Institutional investors and hedge funds have recently modified their holdings of the company.
-Contravisory Investment Management Inc. increased its position in MGP Ingredients by 11.7% during the 4th quarter.
-Contravisory Investment Management Inc. now owns 4,255 shares of the company’s stock valued at $362,000 after buying an additional 445 shares in the last quarter.
-Gradient Investments LLC bought a new stake in MGP Ingredients in the 4th quarter worth about $27,000.
-Personal CFO Solutions LLC boosted its holdings in shares of MGP Ingredients by 6.7% during the 3rd quarter.
-Personal CFO Solutions LLC now owns 3,949 shares of the company’s stock valued at $257,000 after acquiring an additional 248 shares during the last quarter.
-BNP Paribas Arbitrage SA grew its stake in shares of MGP Ingredients by 164.2% in the third quarter.
-BNP Paribas Arbitrage SA now owns 13,085 shares of the company’s stock worth $852,000 after acquiring an additional 8,132 shares during the period.
-Finally, Jane Street Group LLC bought a new position in MGP Ingredients during the third quarter valued at approximately $276,000.
-75.21% of the stock is currently owned by hedge funds and other institutional investors.

 MGP Ingredients Company Profile